 A Last Will & Testament is the document that can guarantee your wishes regarding your estate (property and assets), children and even pets are carried out after you have passed away.
-Making a Will is probably the most important document in your life, but it’s staggering to learn 52% of us have not prepared the vital legal document, according to comparison site finder.com.au.
+Making a Will is probably the most important document in your life, but it’s staggering to learn that 52% of us have not prepared the vital legal document, according to Finder.

 Yet, even if you have been proactive and created a Will there’s still room for error – particularly if it’s not kept up to date to account for significant life events.
 Simple mistakes can lead to disinheriting a significant loved one and blunders can open the door for your Will to be officially contested – or made void altogether.